niguelchaos/dit192-team-4-visitor-app/frontend/README.md

 ## Project setup

-Make sure, you are in the client directory `cd client`
+Make sure, you are in the frontend directory `cd frontend`

 Installs all project dependencies specified in [package.json](./package.json).